-Areas of Study Requirements Credits English Language Arts Language English 9, 10, 11, and 12 or any AP/IB/postsecondary equivalent option of these courses Algebra I, Geometry, and Algebra II w/Trig or Algebra II, or their equivalent.
-Mathematics Additional course(s) to complete the four credits in mathematics must be chosen from the Alabama Course of Study: Mathematics or CTE/AP/IB/postsecondary equivalent courses.
-4 Biology and a physical science Science The third and fourth science credits may be used to both the science and CTE course requirement and chosen from the Alabama Course of Study: Science CTE/AP/IB/postsecondary equivalent course 4 Social Studies World History JLS History v.2. and Government/Economics AP/IB/postsecondary equivalent courses.
+Areas of Study Requirements Credits English Language Arts Algebra I, Geometry, and Algebra II w/Trig or Algebra II, or their equivalent.
+Mathematics Additional course(s) to complete the four credits mathematics must be chosen from the Alabama Cou Study: Mathematics or CTE/AP/IB/postsecondary equipments courses.
+4 Biology and a physical science Science The third and fourth science credits may be used to reduce the both the science and CTE course requirement and muchosen from the Alabama Course of Study: Science CTE/AP/IB/postsecondary equivalent courses.
+4 Social Studies World History, U.S. History x 2, and Government/Economics or 4 Di' AP/IB/postsecondary equivalent courses.
 Physical Education PE LIFE (Personal Fitness) Two years of Marching Band credit may be used to meet this requirement 1 Health Education Alabama Course of Study: Health Education 0.5 Career Preparedness Career Preparedness Course (Career and Academic Planning, Computer Applications, Financial Literacy) 1 CTE and/or Foreign Language and/or Arts Students choosing CTE, Arts Education, and/or Foreign Language are encouraged to complete two courses in sequence.
-3 Education Credite 0.5 Additional Credits 2.5 Total Credits Required for Graduation 24
+3 Education Cradita 0.5 Additional Credits 2.5 Total Credits Required for Graduation 24

-Advanced Academic Endorsement
+Advanced Academic Endorsement All Students EXCEPT Rising Seniors